nathanrhead/horn-gallery/README.md

 ## Time Estimate and Feature Information

 Number and name of feature: #1 Display Images
-Estimate of time needed to complete:
+Estimate of time needed to complete: 1 hour
-Start time:
+Start time: 3:00 p.m.
 Finish time:
 Actual time needed to complete: